DjVu

 DjVu has been promoted as providing smaller files than PDF for most scanned documents.
 The DjVu developers report that color magazine pages compress to 40–70 kB, black-and-white technical papers compress to 15–40 kB, and ancient manuscripts compress to around 100 kB; a satisfactory JPEG image typically requires 500 kB.
 Like PDF, DjVu can contain an OCR text layer, making it easy to perform copy and paste and text search operations.

-Free creators, manipulators, converters, Web browser plug-ins, and desktop viewers are available.
-DjVu is supported by a number of multi-format document viewers and e-book reader software on Linux (Okular, Evince, Zathura), Windows (Okular, SumatraPDF), and Android (Document Viewer, FBReader, EBookDroid, PocketBook).